edupr91/LPI-DevOps-Tools-Engineer/102-docker-images.md

 ---

-Create index file, replace the text with whatever fits you best
+Create a `index.html` file, replace the text with whatever fits you best
 ```bash
 ~]$ cat <<EOF > index.html
 Hello IT